Nadia3647/coin_price_telegrambot/README.md

-# Good News Telegram Bot
+# Coin Price Telegram Bot

 This is a Telegram bot that provides information about the prices of coins.